How to Set Up KVM and Dual 6MP Display Partitioning on the Barco MDNC-12130 (Nio Fusion 12MP)

 Common Troubleshooting

-• Check USB upstream cables are connected correctly
+Check that both USB upstream cables are connected to the correct monitor ports.

-• Ensure EDID is set to DisplayID 1.3
+Confirm that EDID format is set to DisplayID 1.3.

 Conclusion

-With this setup, you get seamless switching between two workstations, full 12MP diagnostic performance, and dual 6MP virtual displays for PACS compatibility.
+With this configuration, you can switch seamlessly between two workstations, maintain full 12MP diagnostic display performance, and present the screen as two virtual 6MP displays for PACS compatibility.

-This is the ideal configuration for radiology workflows that require both high resolution and dual-monitor behavior without the need for two physical displays.
+This is an effective setup for radiology environments that require both high-resolution imaging and dual-monitor behavior without deploying two separate physical displays.

 Related articles